Kids alternatives to smartphones in the UK (2025)

 Xplora Watches

-Xplora provides smartwatches designed for kids.
-These watches are a great alternative to a smartphone.
-Especially designed to allow children to have fun, playing and exploring the outside world while staying in-touch safely.
+Xplora children’s smartwatches are a great safe alternative way for kids to keep in-touch.
+These are a better option for younger kids and are especially designed to allow children to have fun, playing and exploring the outside world while staying in-touch safely.

 Basic Phones